uswds/uswds-site/_components/preview-list.md

 ---
-permalink: /components/featured-content/
+permalink: /components/preview-list/
 redirect_from:
-- /featured-content/
+- /preview-list/
-- /components/featured-contents/
+- /components/preview-lists/
 layout: styleguide
 type: component
-title: Featured Content
+title: Preview List
 category: Components
-lead: The featured content component provides a short list of recently posted or relevant articles or content pages.
+lead: The preview list component provides a short list of recently posted or relevant articles or content pages.
 ---

-{% include code/preview.html component="featured-content" %}
+{% include code/preview.html component="preview-list" %}
 <section class="site-component-section">
-  {% include code/accordion.html component="featured-content" %}
+  {% include code/accordion.html component="preview-list" %}
   <div class="usa-accordion usa-accordion--bordered site-accordion-docs">
     <button class="usa-button-unstyled usa-accordion__button"
         aria-expanded="true" aria-controls="alert-docs">
       Guidance
     </button>
     <div id="alert-docs" aria-hidden="false" class="usa-accordion__content site-component-usage">
-      <h4>When to use the featured content component</h4>
+      <h4>When to use the preview list component</h4>
       <ul class="usa-content-list">
-        <li><strong>Displaying links and excerpts from recently posted articles.</strong> Featured content can point users to the most recently posted articles in a blog or content site, ideally no more than 10.</li>
+        <li><strong>Displaying links and excerpts from recently posted articles.</strong> Preview list can point users to the most recently posted articles in a blog or content site, ideally no more than 10.</li>
-        <li><strong>Grouping links of related content together.</strong> Featured content can provide links to articles from a trusted source, popular guides and resources, or a collection of pages that cover different aspects of a single topic.</li>
+        <li><strong>Grouping links of related content together.</strong> Preview list can provide links to articles from a trusted source, popular guides and resources, or a collection of pages that cover different aspects of a single topic.</li>
-        <li><strong>Teaser content When just a few links will do.</strong> Featured content gives access to a compact set of selected articles and can serve as a gateway to a more robust catalog of content on a dedicated page.</li>
+        <li><strong>Teaser content When just a few links will do.</strong> Preview list gives access to a compact set of selected articles and can serve as a gateway to a more robust catalog of content on a dedicated page.</li>
       </ul>
       <h4>When to consider something else</h4>
       <ul class="usa-content-list">